SyncfusionExamples/html-to-pdf-csharp-examples/Mac/README.md

 # Convert HTML to PDF file in Mac using C#

-The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
+The Syncfusion&reg; [HTML to PDF converter](https://www.syncfusion.com/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 It is reliable and accurate.
 Using this library, you can convert HTML to PDF document in Mac.

 ## Steps to convert HTML to PDF in ASP.NET Core MVC